Palaeognathae

 You may be puzzled by the way I use Tinamus.
 Wasn't Tinamus major the type?
 How can it be booted out of Tinamus?
 What happened?

-This problem was pointed out in BirdForum by Laurent Raty.
+This problem with Apstein's fix was pointed out in BirdForum by Laurent Raty.
 Some of the details are also mentioned on the Richmond cards for Tinamus here and here, where the reference to Buffon is accepted.
 And yes, Buffon is the same Buffon as in Buffon's needle problem.
-Using the (now incorrect) inclusion of Buffon's species, Apstein fixed the type as major in 1915.
-I'm not sure when the code explicitly barred inclusion by reference.
+Using the (now incorrect) inclusion of Buffon's species, Apstein attempted to fix the type as major in 1915.
+I'm not sure when the code explicitly barred inclusion by reference, so that might have been ok in 1915.
+It's not ok now.

-No one seems willing to follow the Code here, so I thought I would stir the pot by doing so.
-One problem with the Code is that it can cause (scientific) naming chaos.
+No one seemed willing to follow the ICZN Code here, so I thought I would stir the pot by doing so.
+One problem with the Code is that it can sometimes cause (scientific) naming chaos.
 Ideally, the ICZN would decide in favor of stability here and elsewhere (e.g., Sulidae) and preserve traditional usage.
+I notice that Bertelli et al. (2025) has now also made the change to Tinamus Hermann.

-As major is also the type of Cryptura, I've put what had been the Tinamus species in Cryptura.
-What had been called Crypturellus is now mostly called Tinamus, with the others (cinereus and berlepschi) in Crypturus.
+As major is also the type of Cryptura, I originally put the Tinamus Latham species in Cryptura.
+Most of what had been called Crypturellus became the new Tinamus (i.e., Hermann's), with the rest becoming genus Crypturus (cinereus, berlepschi, ptaritepui).
 Yes, it's confusing, but it's long past time to correct this.

 The table below lists the type species for each of the genera used by the current TiF list.
 Type species are noted on the species tree by leading black 5-pointed stars.